amlansahoo07/yahboom-rosmaster/README.md

 <img src="./yahboom_rosmaster_description/robot_img.png" alt="Yahboom RosMaster Mobile Robot" width="480">
 </div>

-Next step is running simulation in Gazebo:
+## Next step is running simulation in Gazebo:

+### Define control packages and mecanum wheel controller

 1. First I added ros2 control packages and required dependencies, but the example didn't work following the tutorial instruction.
 Issue is that the topic is actually different (unstamped version).
 So the correct way to execute is -
 `ros2 launch gz_ros2_control_demos diff_drive_example.launch.py`